-Have you ever wanted to take a canoe trip on Cedar Creek with a park ranger?
+Have you ever wanted to take a guided canoe trip on Cedar Creek?
 The park offers a limited number of free guided canoe tours each year allowing visitors to experience the Congaree Wilderness in a unique way.
-While on the creek, rangers will talk about the natural and cultural history of the last remaining old-growth bottomland forest in the United States.
+While on the creek, you will learn about and experience the natural and cultural history of the last remaining old-growth bottomland forest in the United States.
 Visitors will see large bald cypress, loblolly pine and a variety of wildlife while on the tour.
 Would you like to join us?

-Canoe Tour InformationDates for each month's Wilderness Canoe Tours can be found on the park's Calendar of Events.
+Canoe tours are offered on a limited basis.
+All available tours will be viewable on Recreation.gov.
+If there are no tours listed, tours are currently unavailable.
 Reservations can be made through Recreation.gov.
-Each month's tours open for reservation on the first of the prior month (e.g October tours open on September 1.)
 All reservations must be made online; no reservations will be taken at the park by phone or through email.
 Tours are limited to 12 individuals and last approximately 3 1/2 to 4 hours.
 Individuals can register for one tour only and reserve a maximum of 6 seats.
 Spaces are available until filled to capacity.

 Canoe tour participants must meet the following requirements: